XXX Publication: August 2011

 "The intuitions of cubical sets in nonabelian algebraic topology".
 IHP, Paris, June 2014;

-Modelling and Computing Homotopy Types: I Paper submitted for publication in the special issue, forthcoming in 2017, of Indagationes Mathematicae honoring the memory of L. E. J. Brouwer.
+Modelling and Computing Homotopy Types: I Paper to appear in the special issue, forthcoming in 2017, of Indagationes Mathematicae honoring the memory of L. E. J. Brouwer.

 Download of full pdf file: 6.77 MB, xxxv+666pp

 Download of Chapter 16 on "Further directions": 256Kb,